Simple homotopy theory for Fukaya categories: Applications

 With the above outline in place, we now provide the details of the proof.
 Our first task is to construct a Morse function $H$ on $X$ which restricts to a Morse function $h$ on $L$, such that the chain map

 induced by the inclusion $L\xhookrightarrow{} X$ is homotopic to the chain map

 given by an inclusion of chain complexes.

 The existence of such a Morse function $H$ is guaranteed by the following lemma: \begin{lemma} Let $N$ be a closed exact Lagrangian in a Liouville manifold $X$.
-Pick a sufficiently large Liouville subdomain $X_0$ of $X$ that contains $K$, and suppose that $X\setminus X_0$ is a cylindrical neighborhood of $X$ at infinity.
-Then there exists a Morse-Smale function $H:X\to\R$ and a metric $g$ on $X$ such that the following conditions hold: \begin{enumerate} \item $h=H\vert_N$ is a Morse function, and the gradient flow of $H$ starting at a point in $N$ stays in $K$. \item The gradient flow of $H$ in a point near $N$ repels away from $N$. \item The gradient flow of $H$ points outward to $\partial X_0$, and $H$ restricted to $\partial X_0$ is also a Morse function. \end{enumerate} \end{lemma} \begin{proof} Since $X$ is Liouville, there exists a Morse-Smale function $f$ such that the gradient flow of $f$ flows outward along $\partial X_0$.
+Pick a sufficiently large Liouville subdomain $X_0$ of $X$ that contains $N$, and suppose that $X\setminus X_0$ is a cylindrical neighborhood of $X$ at infinity.
+Then there exists a Morse-Smale function $H:X\to\R$ and a metric $g$ on $X$ such that the following conditions hold: \begin{enumerate} \item $h=H\vert_N$ is a Morse function, and the gradient flow of $H$ starting at a point in $N$ stays in $N$. \item The gradient flow of $H$ in a point near $N$ repels away from $N$. \item The gradient flow of $H$ points outward to $\partial X_0$, and $H$ restricted to $\partial X_0$ is also a Morse function. \end{enumerate} \end{lemma} \begin{proof} Since $X$ is Liouville, there exists a Morse-Smale function $f$ such that the gradient flow of $f$ flows outward along $\partial X_0$.
 We may also assume that $f$ is Morse when restricted to the boundary of $X_0$.
 Now pick some Riemannian metric $g$ on $X$ for which $N$ is totally geodesic and $g$ is cylindrical at infinity.
 Now define

-where $h$ is a $C^2$-small, positive Morse function on $N$, and $d_N$ is the distance to $N$ measured in the metric $g$.
+where $h$ is a $C^2$-small, positive Morse function on $N$, $d_N$ is the distance to $N$ measured in the metric $g$, and $\pi(x)$ is the point in $N$ with least distance to $x$ with respect to $g$.
 By smoothly interpolating between $F$ and $f$, we obtain a Morse function $H$ that satisfies the conditions, possibly after a $C^1$-small perturbation. \end{proof}

 Returning to our setting, apply the above Lemma to construct a Morse function $H:X\to\R$ whose restriction $h=H\vert_L:L\to\R$ is Morse.
 Because the descending manifolds of $H$ starting in $L$ stay in $L$, we obtain an inclusion of chain complexes